KakhiKakhidze/travelpass/README.md

    cd frontend
    npm run build
    ```
-2. Deploy the `build/` folder to platforms like Vercel, Netlify, or AWS S3
+2. Deploy the `build/` folder to platforms like Netlify or AWS S3

 ## 🤝 Contributing